syseleven/grav-docs-syseleven-stack/user/pages/03.Howtos/16.migrate-to-ceph/docs.en.md

 root@test-qb-to-ceph:~#
 ```

-#### 5. Replace the new Ceph mount points with the old one
+#### 5. Replace mount points

 All will be done in fstab, or you prefer to do it manually.
-And this is good idea to comment (not to delete) the old lines in fstab
+And this is good idea to comment (not to delete) the old lines in fstab till you be sure about it

 ```shell
 root@test-qb-to-ceph:~# cat /etc/fstab